duckdb/duckdb-web/_posts/2024-03-01-sql-gymnastics.md

 SQL as a language typically is not flexible enough to build reusable functions.
 Today, we are flying towards a more flexible future!

-> Warning When making SQL more dynamic, it needs to be done safely.
-> [Little Bobby Tables](https://xkcd.com/327/) is a situation we all want to avoid.
-> Several of the queries below use parameterization to achieve dynamism, which automatically prevents SQL injection attacks.
-> It also keeps the code more interpretable.
-> However, we do dip our toes into some SQL-building territory.
-> Please sanitize your inputs if they are coming from an end user!
-> Another approach is to connect to DuckDB in read-only mode.

 ## Dynamic aggregates macro

 In SQL, typically the columns to `SELECT` and `GROUP BY` must be specified individually.